 Keep in mind that “knowing your competition” does not equate to copying what they do.
 And there is a fine line between monitoring your competition, and obsessing to the point of strategic paralysis.

-Your business goals are best achieved by focusing on meeting the needs of your target audience better than anyone else does, and consistently innovating so as to ensure your proposition always stacks up favorably against the wider competition.
+Your business goals are best achieved by focusing on meeting the needs of your target audience better than anyone else does.
+Consistently innovating to ensure your proposition always stacks up favorably against the wider competition.
+Knowing your competition can help you identify how to develop this strategy.

 Editor’s note: This article originally published in 2012.
-It was updated in 2019.
+It was updated for 2021.